Hawaii Medical Cannabis Registry Program (2025) Guide

 Do Physicians Need to Manage Patients Before Recommending Them for the Hawaii Medical Cannabis Registry Program?

 Yes.
-Certifying physicians or APRNs must maintain bona fide provider-patient relationships with qualifying medical cannabis patients before they can recommend them for the Hawaii Medical Cannabis Registry Program.
+Certifying physicians or APRNs must maintain bona fide provider-patient relationships with patients before they can recommend them for the Hawaii Medical Cannabis Registry Program.

 Do Physicians Have to Join the State’s Medical Marijuana Program/Registry to Recommend Medical Marijuana to Patients?